vippsas/vipps-solutions/in-store/README.md

 ### Step 5: Register the payment

-Once the customer authorizes the payment, capture the payment and update the POS system with the status.
+Once the customer authorizes the payment, update the POS system with the status.

 The
 [`capturePayment` endpoint](https://developer.vippsmobilepay.com/api/epayment/#tag/AdjustPayments/operation/capturePayment)